 Kirsty was a Business Manager before deciding to become a virtual bookkeeper.

-“My experience was more coding invoices, auditing payroll, reviewing financial reports, budgeting and forecasting, running multiple departments, and other various functions.
-Basically the spoke in the wheel of our operation.”
+“My experience was more coding invoices, auditing payroll, reviewing financial reports, budgeting and forecasting, running multiple departments, and other various functions.”

 She now has 11 clients and generates more than $3,000 per month.